johannmika/obeca-ors-casing/README.md

 # obeca-ors-casing
-This repo contains the STL file for reprinting the obeca case extention for Intel NUCs.<br /><br />
+This repo contains the STL file for reprinting the obeca case extension for Intel NUCs.<br /><br />